 A significant number of our employees are members of labor unions.
 If we are unable to negotiate acceptable new contracts with our unions from time to time, we could experience strikes or other work stoppages by the affected employees.
 If any such strikes or other work stoppages were to occur, we could experience a significant disruption of operations.
 In addition, negotiations with unions could divert management attention.
-New union contracts could result in increased operating costs, as a result of higher wages or benefit expenses, for both union and nonunion employees.
-If nonunion employees were to unionize, we would experience higher ongoing labor costs.
+New union contracts or the organization of nonunion employees could result in increased operating costs, as a result of higher wages or benefit expenses, for both union and nonunion employees.